 A cluster of hostels are located not far from the train station, Marseille St. Charles, and the historic center around Vieux-port.
 Others are further out of town, in the more tranquil suburbs of the city.
 Note that Marseille has a considerable crime rate, if you plan to hike through distant (possibly desolate) neighborhoods to get to your hostel.
 Crime is otherwise not much of an issue, although some areas around the city center are run-down.

-Written by local enthusiast for Marseille hostels
+Written by Travel Expert Marseille

 Carl